What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 But healing anxiety is getting to the root cause, therefore releasing a lifetime of anxiety.
 When you get to the root cause of anxiety and heal it, anxiety will no longer be present in your body.

-So, you will unlikely spend time and energy coping or soothing and instead focus your life force on your deepest dreams and personal fulfillment.
+So, you will unlikely spend time and energy coping or soothing, and instead focus your life force on your deepest dreams and personal fulfillment.

 Below are 31 grounding techniques and tools to help you feel more grounded.